 Combined with well-decorated walls and a few plants here and there, a bamboo floor can evoke a sense of relaxation and comfort, the ideal place to start learning or honing individual yoga practice.
-It also shows customers that you care about them as well as the environment, something that can easily boost your reputation and put you ahead of the competition in the area.
+It also shows customers that you care about them and the environment, which can easily boost your reputation and put you ahead of the area’s competition.

 4. Cost-Effective and Quick to Lay

-Many studios, of course, operate under tight margins where every cent counts, especially when a business is in its early stages and just starting.
+Of course, many studios operate under tight margins where every cent counts, especially when a business is in its early stages and just starting.
 The great news is that bamboo flooring for yoga studios is very cost-effective and comparably cheaper in most instances than normal hardwood flooring.

 It’s also easy to lay.
-Just as with hardwood flooring, there are several different types of bamboo floors, including click and lock and engineered options.
+Just as with hardwood flooring, there are several different bamboo floors, including click and lock and engineered options.
 If you have the experience and skill, you can do everything yourself (how to install a floating bamboo floor) or decide to bring in a professional installer to do the job.

 Choosing Eucalyptus for Your Yoga Studio

 Another option other than bamboo flooring is to go for eucalyptus.
 Both are equally hard wearing and look great, and there is little technical difference between the two.
-The main difference is largely aesthetic because you can see the knots in the wood with eucalyptus floors, something that makes it look more natural.
+The main difference is largely aesthetic because you can see the wood’s knots with eucalyptus floors, making it look more natural.

 Other Ways to Decorate Your Yoga Studio

 Of course, the floor is just one part of the yoga studio.
 Your studio needs to exude calm and contemplation, and having the right plants and wall furnishings in place makes all the difference in creating an atmosphere of relaxation.

 You don’t want your space to be cluttered and distracting, but you don’t want it to be empty and cold either.
-Some studios incorporate large mirrors so students can see how they are performing, while other places look to have a more comfortable environment that reinforces a deeper sense of health and vitality.
+Some studios incorporate large mirrors so students can see how they perform, while other places look to have a more comfortable environment that reinforces a deeper sense of health and vitality.